Lateran Obelisk

 The Lateran Obelisk (Obelisco Lateranense; Obeliscus Constantii) is the largest standing ancient Egyptian obelisk in the world, and it is also the tallest obelisk in Italy.
 It originally weighed 413 t, but after collapsing and being re-erected 4 m shorter, now weighs around 300 t.
-It is located in Rome, in the square across from the Archbasilica of St. John Lateran and the San Giovanni Addolorata Hospital.
+It is located in Rome, in the square across from the Archbasilica of Saint John Lateran and the San Giovanni Addolorata Hospital.

 The obelisk was made around 1400 BC in Karnak, Egypt, during the reigns of Pharaohs Thutmose III and Thutmose IV.
-Roman Emperor Constantine I had it moved to Alexandria in the early 4th century AD, then Constantius II in AD 357 had it shipped to Rome and erected at the Circus Maximus.
-The obelisk collapsed sometime after the Circus's abandonment in the 5th century and was buried under mud.
-It was dug up and restored in the late 1580s, and by the order of Pope Sixtus V was topped with a Christian cross and installed in its present location near the Lateran Palace.
+Roman Emperor Constantine I had it moved to Alexandria in the early 4th century, then Constantius II in 357 had it shipped to Rome and erected at the Circus Maximus.
+The obelisk collapsed and broke into pieces sometime after the Circus's abandonment in the 5th century and became buried.
+It was excavated and restored by Domenico Fontana in the late 1580s, and by the order of Pope Sixtus V was topped with a Christian cross and installed in its present location near the Lateran Palace.

 History

-Originally, the obelisk was created by Pharaoh Thutmose III (1479–1425 BC) for himself and another for his father, but neither were completed before his death.
-Thutmose III's grandson, Thutmose IV (1400–1390 BC) finished the obelisks and had them erected to the east of the great temple of Amun in Karnak.
+Originally, the obelisk was created by Pharaoh Thutmose III for himself and another for his father, but neither were completed before his death.
+Thutmose III's grandson, Thutmose IV finished the obelisks and had them erected to the east of the great temple of Amun in Karnak.

 Now His Majesty completed the very great sole obelisk from what his ancestor the King of Upper and Lower Egypt Menkheperre (Thutmose III) brought after His Majesty found this obelisk having lain for a total of 35 years on its side in the possession of the craftsmen on the south side of Karnak.